KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_GetInstanceProperties
 	:dedent: 8

-Here, we have initialized the ``XrInstanceProperties`` structure with the correct ``XrStructureType`` and passed it along with the ``XrInstance`` to the ``xrGetInstanceProperties()`` function.
-This function will fill out the rest of that structure for us to use.
-Next, we have loggod to stdout the runtime's name, and with the use of the ``XR_VERSION_MAJOR``, ``XR_VERSION_MINOR`` and ``XR_VERSION_PATCH`` macros, we have parsed and logged the runtime version.
+Here, we have initialized the ``XrInstanceProperties`` with the correct ``XrStructureType`` and passed it along with the ``XrInstance`` to ``xrGetInstanceProperties()``.
+This will fill the rest of that structure.
+Next, we logged out the runtime's name, and using the ``XR_VERSION_...`` macros, we parsed and logged the runtime version.

 2.1.2 XR_EXT_debug_utils
 ========================

-XR_EXT_debug_utils is an instance extension for OpenXR, which allows the application to get more information on any errors or warnings etc. raised by the runtime.
+XR_EXT_debug_utils is an instance extension for OpenXR, which allows the application to get more information on errors, warnings and messages raised by the runtime.
 You can specify which message severities and types will checked.
-If a debug message raised, it is passed to the callback function, which can optionally use the user data pointer provided in the ``XrDebugUtilsMessengerCreateInfoEXT`` structure.
+If a debug message is raised, it is passed to the callback function, which can optionally use the user data pointer provided in the ``XrDebugUtilsMessengerCreateInfoEXT`` structure.

-Message Severities:
+The message severities are:
- * Verbose: Output all diagnostic messages.
+ * Verbose: Output all messages.
- * Info: Output information messages helpful in debugging.
+ * Info: Output at least information messages helpful in debugging.
- * Warning: Output messages that could suggest an application bug and that need reviewing.
+ * Warning: Output at least messages that could suggest an application bug and that need reviewing.
  * Error: Output messages from errors that may cause undefined behavior and/or crashes.

-Message Types:
+The message types are:
- * General: An event type for general information.
+ * General: General information.
- * Validation: An event type that may indicate invalid usage of OpenXR.
+ * Validation: indicates possibly invalid usage of OpenXR.
- * Performance: An event type that may indicate non-optimal usage of OpenXR.
+ * Performance: indicates possible non-optimal usage of OpenXR.
- * Conformance: An event type that indicating a non-conformant OpenXR result from the runtime.
+ * Conformance: indicates a non-conformant OpenXR result from the runtime.

-`OpenXR Specification 12.26.3.
-Debug Message Categorization <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#debug-message-categorization>`_.
+See also `Debug Message Categorization <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#debug-message-categorization>`_ in the OpenXR Specification.

 Copy the following code into ``CreateDebugMessenger()`` and ``DestroyDebugMessenger()`` respectively: